All Episodes

 You need to show us what to do.

-So he formed uh 501c3, it's now a platinum-rated nonprofit called the Naturopathic Medicine Institute.
+It's now a platinum-rated nonprofit called the Naturopathic Medicine Institute.

 Sounds about right.

-750,000 people die a year for from doctors and MDs.
+And he, and then they wrote across in like scribbly words: 750,000 people die a year for doctors and MDs.

-I'm like, Yeah, we're not arguing any of that.
+I'm like, yeah, we're not arguing any of that.

-He's not an MD dumbass.
+He's not an MD, dumbass.

 And then another person, and then another person came because they don't know the difference.

-This is this is this is the the public, right?
+This is the public, right?

-Another person uh gave me this long tirade about how they said it was like like it was him, but it wasn't, it was just doctors in general, and this is off of uh a TikTok post recommended a more expensive medication.
+Another person gave me this long tirade about how they said it was like it was him, but it wasn't.

-How low is your comprehension level for you not to understand that we are the the opposition to the thing that you don't like?
+How low is your comprehension level for you not to understand that we are the opposition to the thing that you don't like?

-Daniel, life life is too short to deal with low IQ individuals, but there's so many of them.
+Daniel, life is too short to deal with low IQ individuals.

-But and that's one of the problems we're trying to solve.
+And that's one of the problems we're trying to solve.

 I mean, look at the neurological destruction caused by many of these Western medical interventions, right?